mkanwal/Deep-Music/README.md

 - Velocity: Integer in [0,255]
 - Duration: Integer in (0,infinity)

+Notes:
-We use a -1 in all features to indicate a silenced channel.
+- We use a -1 in all features to indicate a silenced channel.
+- The 16 channel font features are fixed for the full duration of a single track.
+- The BPM is fixed for the full duration of a single track.

 ## Resources
 * [The Neural Network Zoo](http://www.asimovinstitute.org/neural-network-zoo/)